Skip to main content

 Try not to smoke during pregnancy and don’t let anyone smoke in the same room as your babies.
 Smoke before and after birth increases the risk of SIDS.

-Co-bedding and co-sleeping with twins safely
+Co-bedding twins and triplets safely

 Co-bedding means your babies share the same sleep space.
 Many parents choose this in the early months because it saves space and can be comforting for the babies.
 The shared space must be large enough for each baby to have their own area to sleep in, with room around them.
 This isn’t just about comfort.
 It also helps air to circulate around their faces and bodies and reduces the chance of overheating.